-Of course, a resume is more than just a recitation of your work experience.
-Your resume is the first glimpse a prospective employer gets into your potential to make a positive impact on their organization.
+Your resume is more than just a list of job titles.
+It is the first glimpse a prospective employer gets into your potential to make a positive impact on their organization.
 It should present a clear picture of your experience, significant achievements, and where you would like to go in your career.
-Whether you are a seasoned product manager or someone trying to break into the field, an effective resume helps recruiters quickly see how you are the right fit for a product management role at their company.
+Whether you are a seasoned product manager or someone trying to break into the field, an effective resume helps recruiters quickly see how your skills align with a product management role at their company.

 There is no one-size-fits-all approach to building a resume.
 You do not need to outline every responsibility for every job you have held — think about how to align your experience with the specific role to which you are applying.